pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       will be replaced with MOF format.

     Options:
-      -R, --resultclass <class name>  Filter by the result class name provided.
+      -R, --result-class CLASSNAME    Filter the result set by result class name.
-                                      Each returned instance (or instance name)
-                                      should be a member of this class or its subclasses.
-Optional
-      -r, --role <role name>          Filter by the role name provided.
-Each returned instance (or instance name) should
+      -r, --role PROPERTYNAME         Filter the result set by source end role name.
-                                      refer to the target instance through a property with a name that matches the value of this parameter.
-Optional.
-      -q, --include-qualifiers        If set, requests server to include qualifiers in the returned instances.
-This
+      -q, --include-qualifiers        When traditional operations are used, include qualifiers in the returned
-                                      command may use either pull or traditional operations depending on the server and the "--use-pull" general option.
-If pull
+                                      instances.
+Some servers may ignore this
-                                      operations are used, qualifiers will not be included, even if this option is specified.
+                                      option.
+By default, and when pull operations are used, qualifiers will never be included.
-                                      If traditional operations are used,
-                                      inclusion of qualifiers depends on the
-                                      server.
-      -c, --include-classorigin       Request that server include classorigin in the result.On some WBEM operations, server
+      -c, --include-classorigin       Include class origin information in the returned instance(s).
+Some servers may
-                                      may ignore this option.
+                                      ignore this option.
+Default: Do not include class origin information.
-      -p, --propertylist <property name>
+      -p, --propertylist PROPERTYLIST
-                                      Define a propertylist for the request.
-If option not specified a Null property list is created and the server returns all
+                                      Filter the properties included in the
-                                      properties.
-Multiple properties may be
+                                      returned object(s).
+Multiple properties may
-                                      defined with either a comma separated list or by using the option multiple times. (ex:
+                                      be specified with either a comma-separated
+                                      list or by using the option multiple times.
-                                      -p pn1 -p pn22 or -p pn1,pn2).
-If defined as empty string the server should return no properties.
+                                      The empty string will include no properties.
+                                      Default: Do not filter properties.
-      -o, --names-only                Retrieve only the returned object names.
+      -o, --names-only                Retrieve only the object paths (names).
+                                      Default: Retrieve the complete objects
+                                      including object paths.
-      -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -i, --interactive               If set, `INSTANCENAME` argument must be a class rather than an instance and user is presented with a list of instances of the class from which the instance to process is selected.
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
+      -i, --interactive               Prompt for selecting an instance from a list.
+If used, the INSTANCENAME argument
+                                      must be a class name, and the instances of that class are presented.
-      -S, --summary                   Return only summary of objects (count).
+      -S, --summary                   Show only a summary (count) of the objects.
-      -f, --filter-query TEXT         A filter query to be passed to the server if the pull operations are used.
-If this option is defined and the --filter-query-language
-                                      is None, pywbemcli assumes DMTF:FQL.
-If this option is defined and the traditional
+      -f, --filter-query QUERY-STRING
-                                      operations are used, the filter is not sent to the server.
-See the documentation for more information.
-(Default: None)
+                                      When pull operations are used, filter the instances in the result via a filter query.
+                                      By default, and when traditional operations
+                                      are used, no such filtering takes place.
+      --filter-query-language QUERY-LANGUAGE
-      --filter-query-language TEXT    A filter-query language to be used with a filter query defined by --filter-query.
+                                      The filter query language to be used with --filter-query.
+Default: DMTF:FQL.
-                                      (Default: None)
       -h, --help                      Show this message and exit.